Interest-Only Equity Release

 Other things to consider

-Before you choose to release equity from your home, you need to weigh up your decision carefully.
+Before you choose to release equity from your home, you must carefully weigh your decision.
 Taking money from your home, whether it is through a lifetime mortgage or on an interest-only repayment structure, will usually mean your estate is worth less when you pass away.
-You will subsequently have less to leave your heirs and there may be inheritance tax implications too.
-This can be exacerbated should your house decrease in value resulting in a lower than anticipated sale price.

 You should also carefully consider the impact on any benefits you receive.
 Your entitlements could be affected by the equity you release, and your total income could be reduced as a consequence.